The Backbone of the Roman Military

 The Hastati were the youngest soldiers in the heavy infantry, typically between 17 and 20 years old.
 They were the least experienced but also the most aggressive, placed in the front line to absorb the initial shock of battle.
 Their equipment was lighter than that of the older classes, reflecting both their lower economic status (soldiers had to provide much of their own gear) and their role as shock troops.

 • Armor: A bronze chest plate or a small square breastplate (cardiophylax), sometimes a simple leather vest.
-Some Hastati wore a lorica hamata (chain mail) if they could afford it.
+Some Hastati wore a lorica hamata (chain mail) if they could afford it, but this was rare in the earlier period.

 Principes: The Backbone of the Legion